 Originally called Big Lick, the city of Roanoke, Virginia was established in 1852 along the namesake river.
 In the 1850s, it came to prominence for its strategic location on the Virginia and Tennessee Railroad.
 It remains an important stop to this day, still on the Amtrak route.
 Cotton mills also were a big part of the economy.

-Today, Roanoke attracts students to nearby colleges, including Roanoke College and Rollins University.
+Today, Roanoke attracts students to nearby colleges, including Roanoke College and Hollins University.
 The many hikes and outdoor recreation experiences are another draw.
 But don’t miss the charming shops downtown.
 It’s also conveniently located near the airport and other Southwest Virginia towns.

 This post contains affiliate links.